California Board of Forestry & Fire Protection

 2021 Report On Forest Management Research

-The board, assisted by the director [of the Department of Forestry and Fire Protection], shall biennially determine state needs for forest management research and recommend the conduct of needed projects to the Governor and the Legislature.
+The Board, assisted by the director [of the Department of Forestry and Fire Protection], shall biennially determine state needs for forest management research and recommend the conduct of needed projects to the Governor and the Legislature.

-2021 BOF Annual Report
+2022 BOF Annual Report

 The California State Board of Forestry and Fire Protection (Board) is a Governor-appointed body within the California Department of Forestry and Fire Protection (CAL FIRE).
 Members are appointed on the basis of their professional and educational qualification.